-Since its inception in 1994, RCC has worked alongside law enforcement, the Department of Health Services and child welfare social workers, providing over 7,397 forensic investigative interviews and over 1,533 forensic sexual assault medical exams to children in our community.
-On average, RCC conducts 245-295 of the total forensic interviews each year in a safe, child-focused environment in which a child tells their story once to a trained forensic interviewer who knows how to ask questions in a way that does not re-traumatize the child.
+Since its inception in 1994, RCC has worked alongside law enforcement, the Department of Health Services, and child welfare social workers, providing over 7,612 forensic investigative interviews and over 1,476 forensic sexual assault medical exams to children in our community.
+On average, RCC has conducted 282 forensic interviews annually in a safe, child-focused environment in which a child tells their story once to a trained forensic interviewer who knows how to ask questions in a way that does not re-traumatize the child.